March 28, 2022

 While the above examples are mere snippets, they serve to highlight the diversity of Scotland’s ancient names.
 They are an open invitation to historical sleuths to dig deeper and find out more.

 Scottish clan societies and family associations are a relatively new type of organisation originally founded for genealogical and social reasons.
 They are an opportunity for members, often spread around the world, to come together to celebrate their shared heritage.
+The Clan Gunn Society for example describe their raison d'être as a desire to, “promote a spirit of kinship amongst members of the clan throughout the world.”

 Many societies operate as charities, raising money not only the keep their organisation running but for a variety of good causes too.